-Vladimir Sorokin’s new novel is a feast of self-repetitions which might work better for those who haven’t read the Russian author’s previous works.
+Vladimir Sorokin’s new novel is a feast of self-repetitions, which might work better for those who haven’t read the Russian author’s previous works.
 Here we find all his major preoccupations, idiosyncrasies and quirks most of which date back to his early major novel Norm (Норма).
-Telluria is in fact a collection of disparate vignettes set in the already well-know Sorokinian future lavishly re-infused with archaic political and cultural elements.
-The writer continues playing with the absurd idea of Russians in the future speaking a language full of outdated words and turns of the phrase now mostly found in 18th and 19th century classics, a device already methodically exploited on the pages of Day of the Oprichnik.
+Telluria is, in fact, a collection of disparate vignettes set in the already well-know Sorokinian future lavishly re-infused with archaic political and cultural elements.
+The writer continues playing with the absurd idea of Russians in the future speaking a language full of outdated words and turns of the phrase now mostly found in 18th and 19th-century classics, the device already methodically exploited on the pages of Day of the Oprichnik.
 The dystopian vision, however, in this novel goes beyond the borders of Russia to engulf whole Europe.
 Sorokin provides a glimpse into a sort of neo-medieval future society, fragmented and obsessed with its own version of the Holy Grail and Prester John’s Kingdom.

-The Telluria of the title is a republic with large deposits of tellurium peacefully snuggled in the Altai Mountains.
+The Telluria of the title is a republic peacefully snuggled in the Altai Mountains, which possesses large deposits of tellurium.
 Regarded by some as a mythical kingdom of sorts, it is in fact a pragmatic merchant-state on the verge of increasing its export of telluric nails to the eastern consumers as far as Vietnam.
 This country with its three official languages (French, Altai and Kazakh) is a typical hybrid on the territory of the transmogrified Eurasia imagined by Sorokin.
 In these new Middle Ages, the European states as we know them have disappeared.
 What we see instead are a number of small principalities and kingdoms on the point of shrugging off an Islamic occupation, with a massive crusade against Istanbul being led by the Nights Templar mounted on flying robots.
 Russia is similarly divided into smaller entities such as Moscovia, Ryazan, the Republic of Ural, etc. The fifty chapters of the novel are basically a vertiginous tour of this skewed geography populated by the creatures to rival the monsters of Umberto Eco’s Baudolino: midgets and giants, clones, zoomorphs, centaurs, talking (and running) penises.

 With respect to the numerous nods at the present-day Russian political and cultural life, what stands out perhaps are the satirical jabs at Vladimir Putin and, of all people, another Russian writer Victor Pelevin.
 The latter appears as a tailed Buddhism-professing creature soaring over Bolotnaya Square; the massive protests that used to shake it not so long ago are woven into a pun that might cause the potential translator more than a day of head-scratching.